Mojiberus/mpv-config/README.md

 `screenshot-template=` tells mpv how screenshot should be named when you take it with s/S. Refer to https://mpv.io/manual/stable/#options-screenshot-template to set it up as you need.

 `screenshot-directory='C:\Users\Mojiberus\Pictures\mpv'` tells mpv where screenshots should be saved after taking.
-Set it up to your own folder or remove it to automatically save screenshots on your desktop.
+Set it up to your own folder or remove it to save screenshots on your desktop.

 `screeshot-format=png` use .png file format for screenshots you take.
 Pick one of these: `png` `jpg` `jpeg` `webp`.